ROCKET TO VENUS

 So why not here?

-There is no Harry B. Uhler.
-There is only David Johnson.
+The culprit is David Johnson.
 Johnson loves alternate history.
-He has a website and a zine, Point of Divergence, devoted to it.
-He is a wizard at recreating supposedly original sources.
-His Baltimore Sun Magazine page is magnificent.
-But he wrote every word of it, as well as all the other imaginative details of Robert Condit's later career.
-He forthrightly lists it as alternate history on his Text page, so there's no doubt about its lack of authenticity.
+He had a website and a zine, Point of Divergence, devoted to it.
+That's no longer up but the pages can be found on the Wayback Machine.
+He forthrightly lists the Uhler article as alternate history on his Text page, so there's no doubt about its lack of authenticity.
 A fine hoax, and obviously a successful one.